Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Coupled Mode Processes

 \section{Coupled Mode Processes}

-In this section, we study the asymptotic behavior, as $\e\to 0$ first and then $\xi \to 0$, of the statistical properties of the mode coupling mechanism \eqref{approxcme} in terms of a diffusion process.
-First of all, let us define the rescaled process according to the size of the random section $[0,L/\e]$,
+In this section, we study in a first time the asymptotic behavior, as $\e\to 0$ first and then $\xi \to 0$, of the statistical properties of the mode coupling mechanism \eqref{approxcme} in terms of a diffusion process.
+In a second time we study the attenuation properties of the propagating-mode amplitudes.